StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/SHOW_USAGE_RESOURCE_GROUPS.md

 ## Description

 Shows the usage information of resource groups.
+This feature is supported from v3.1.4 onwards.

 ## Syntax